 Drivers should be aware that running a red light is a serious concern throughout Canada and motorists are advised to pause before proceeding when a light turns green.
-Turning right at a red light is prohibited on the Island of Montreal, and motorists are subject to substantial fines.

-It is illegal to take automobile radar detectors into Québec, Ontario, Manitoba, the Yukon or the Northwest Territories, regardless of whether they are used or not.
+It is illegal to take automobile radar detectors into Québec, Ontario, Manitoba, the Yukon, or the Northwest Territories, regardless of whether they are used or not.
 Police there may confiscate radar detectors, operational or not, and impose substantial fines.

-Approaches to border crossings into the United States may experience unexpected traffic backups.
+Drivers approaching border crossings into the United States may experience unexpected traffic backups.
 Drivers should be alert, as lane restrictions at border approaches exist for drivers in NEXUS and FAST expedited inspection programs.

 Please refer to our Road Safety page for more information.
 Also, we suggest that you visit the website of Canada’s national authority responsible for road safety.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Canada’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Canada’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.